top of page

 behaviors

-• Medi-Cal/EPSDT service delivery and productivity standards
+• Service delivery and productivity standards

-• Strength based and culturally competent services.
+• Strength based and cultural appropriate services

 Ability to:

-• Work with children, adolescents and families
+Work with children, adolescents, families, peers, and community partners

-• Assess student's behavioral and emotional strengths and challenges to make knowledgeable
+• Assess students behavioral and emotional strengths and challenges to make knowledgeable

-recommendations and/or design appropriate Treatment Plans.
+recommendations and/or design appropriate service plans

 • Bilingual/Bicultural skills a plus and eligible for additional compensation as noted